Aged Care Glossary

 A guardian is a person entrusted by law to make decisions on behalf of another person who may be unable to make them for themselves.

-Depending on your income, you may be required to contribute to the cost of your Home Care Package.
+Depending on your income, you may be required to contribute to the cost of your aged care services.
 This is assessed by the Department of Human Services.

 My Aged Care